-In July 2022, FS India Solar Ventures Private Limited, our indirect wholly-owned subsidiary, entered into a finance agreement (the "India Credit Facility") with the U.S. International Development Finance Corporation ("DFC") for aggregate borrowings up to \$500.0 million for the development and construction of an approximately 3.3 $GW{DC}$ solar module manufacturing facility located in Tamil Nadu, India.
-Principal on the India Credit Facility is payable in scheduled semi-annual installments through the facility's expected maturity in August 2029.
+In July 2022, FS India Solar Ventures Private Limited, our indirect wholly-owned subsidiary, entered into a finance agreement (the "India Credit Facility") with the U.S. International Development Finance Corporation ("DFC") for aggregate borrowings of up to \$500.0 million for the development and construction of a solar module manufacturing facility in India.
+Principal on the India Credit Facility is payable in scheduled semi-annual installments beginning in the second half of 2024 through the facility's expected maturity in August 2029.
 The India Credit Facility is guaranteed by First Solar, Inc.